codeforamerica/cityvoice/README.md

 Also, for now, we set the name of the survey in the environment.
 Example:
 `SURVEY_NAME=iwtw`

+Lastly, you will need to link your instance of the app to a Mapbox map via setting an environment variable called MAPBOX_MAP_ID.
+For example:

+`MAPBOX_MAP_ID=myaccountname.h8hskena`

 ### Email notifications

 The first step for email notifications is to set the APP_URL environment variable to your root application URL.
 It should include http:// but exclude the trailing forward slash.